Sturm Ruger has cut 700 jobs in the last year due to plunging gun sales

-The drop in gun sales has lead to deep job cuts at Sturm Ruger
+The drop in gun sales has lead to deep job cuts at Sturm Ruger.

 On Wednesday, the company reported a 21% sales decline for 2017.
 Thursday it disclosed that it has cut 700 jobs, or more than a quarter of its staff, over the last 13 months.
 That leaves it with 1,750 workers.